benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - New libraries have popped up to try to solve that issue in various clever ways
   * Most take what's defined as inline styles but map to unique CSS classes
   * Get the best of both worlds: JavaScript-scoped styling + full CSS functionality
+- So if you're starting out, you may wanna start with vanilla CSS
+  * But as you start bumping up against these problems, `css-in-js` solves those problems
+  * And once you get comfortable with a `css-in-js` library then you can use it all the time

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->